MateusSousa00/MateusSousa00/README.md

 # Who is Mateus Lima ?

-I'm a Brazillian man, from Z generation, recent graduated and with a lot of energy to burn.
+I'm a Brazillian man, recent graduated and with a lot of energy to burn.

 I mean, for real, I'm really addicted to sports, maybe this is what gives me energy to code and learn.

-And I have purpose... currently I'm a **Backend developer Jr** but I'll not stop till I become **Fullstack senior**, feel free to follow me in this journey!
+And I have purpose... currently I'm a **Backend developer Jr** but I'll not stop till I become **Fullstack senior** or something close, feel free to follow me in this journey!

 ## Let's talk about code...

 I started coding at the end of the last year and my first language was M!
-Yes, I was wondering to work on data analystics or Power BI consultant but a different oportunity happened to me, a possibility to work in a emergent startup here in Brazil called LIQI!
+Yes, I was wondering to work on data analystics or Power BI consultant but a different oportunity happened to me, a possibility to work in a emergent fintech here in Brazil!

 It was a wonderful experience there, I learned a lot from my seniors and tech-lead, knowledge that made me a better man and better professional!